Emily Browning as Olivia Harper

 “Landon, relax.
 Who cares?”
 Tori asked, not aware of what the real issue was.
-The only thing she knows is that Noah is my ex-boyfriend.
-She does not know why.
-I haven’t had the guts to tell her.
+The only thing she knew was that Noah was my ex-boyfriend.
+She didn't know why.
+I hadn’t had the guts to tell her yet.

 Pathetic, I know.

 “You don’t understand, Tori.”
 Landon said with an eye roll.

 “Landon, please.
 I promise this isn’t going to change anything!”
 I pleaded.

 “It changes everything, Olivia.
 I gotta go, I’ll see you at home.”
 He gently kissed my cheek and slowly turned around, walking away.
 He looked back at me once, and I could see the anger and nervousness in his eyes.

 Wonderful.
 Just what I needed today.